We all know that Rogue Fitness is definitely worth the money, so let’s check out the best Rogue Fitness equipment they currently sell.

 It’s also a lot easier on your shoulders and back as the foam pads and handles allow you to keep your arms in a neutral position in front of your body.

 For people that have jacked up shoulders, this is a great thing and something that the Rogue Fitness Safety Squat Bar allows you to work around.

 This bar is rated for 1,000 lbs and makes it easy to set up, unrack the bar, and just get stronger at the squat.

 RELATED – Rogue vs EliteFTS Safety Squat Bar

 Trap Bar – TB-2 Trap Bar

-Here is the full review of Rogue’s TB-2 Trap Bar if you’re interested in learning more!
+Here is the full review of the Rogue Fitness TB-2 Trap Bar if you’re interested in learning more!